 While Straddling or “Playing a straddle” is often regarded as a negative in terms of profit over risk it should not be automatically dismissed.
 Let’s understand exactly what it is and two scenarios where it’s certainly worth a punt.

 What is a straddle in Poker?

 A player can initiate this play in any poker game and it is a reasonably regular occurrence for those involved in Texas hold’em.

 When a player opts to straddle they are putting double the big blind (BB) amount before cards are dealt.
 It is usually the player to the left of the BB that makes this play.
 Once it is carried out, all others following players must either call or raise the bet placed.

 A ‘live’ straddle acts like the BB

 Good poker etiquette requires dealers to announce when a live straddle is ‘in play’.
 When “live” it acts like the BB.
-If none of the players raise, it is then down to the player on the straddle to decide whether to raise.
+If none of the players raise, it is then down to the player straddling to decide whether to raise.
 This can only be done when it is their turn to play.

 In the event, the dealer does not make the announcement this is termed as a dark raise.
 If this is the case the player straddling has no option in the event all other players simply call.

 If you intend to make straddling a part of your success strategy it is vital that you check the house rules.
 This is because not all poker rooms allow it, some do but specify which position the play can be made from, and the majority of online rooms do not allow it.
 Un-capped straddles for $1/$2 and $2/$5 are quite rare.